SteelCompendium/data-rules-md-dse/Abilities/Kits/Pugilist/Lets Dance.md

   type: kit-ability/pugilist
 effects:
   - roll: Power Roll + Might or Agility
-    t1: 3 + M or A damage
+    tier1: 3 + M or A damage
-    t2: 6 + M or A damage; slide 1
+    tier2: 6 + M or A damage; slide 1
-    t3: 8 + M or A damage; slide 2
+    tier3: 8 + M or A damage; slide 2
-  - effect: You can shift into any square the target leaves after you slide them.
+  - name: Effect
-    name: Effect
+    effect: You can shift into any square the target leaves after you slide them.
 ```